 Office of Affirmative Action & Equal Opportunity Programs

 The Office of Affirmative Action & Equal Opportunity Programs monitors the University’s equal opportunity/affirmative action policies and programs.
-The Office also is responsible for coordinating complaints with non-discrimination laws (including investigating complaints and coordinating programs for the disabled).
+The Office also is responsible for coordinating complaints with nondiscrimination laws (including investigating complaints and coordinating programs for the disabled).
 The OAA staff is available to consult with faculty, staff, students, and members of the community who have questions or concerns regarding the application or possible violation of these policies, Title VI or Title IX.
-The Office is located at 3600 Chestnut St., 898-6993
+The Office is located at:

 In addition to the description of duties given earlier, the Office of Affirmative Action is also responsible for coordinating complaints with non-discrimination laws, including investigating complaints and coordinating programs for the disabled.
 The OAA staff is available to consult with faculty, staff, students, and members of the community who have questions or concerns regarding the application or possible violation of these policies, Title VI or Title IX.

 Schools and academic departments within the University have established procedures for the resolution of student grievances concerning academic matters.
-Students should contact the Dean’s Office of the particular school for a copy of the appropriate procedures and for guidance regarding the grievance process.
+Students should contact the Dean’s Office of the relevant school for a copy of the appropriate procedures and for guidance regarding the grievance process.
 A student who wishes to register a grievance regarding the evaluation of his/her academic work should follow the academic grievance procedure applicable in the school or department in which the academic work was performed.

 Administrative and Employment Grievances

-Administrative and Employment Grievances Students with administrative grievances should contact the Office of the Vice Provost for University Life, 3611 Locust Walk, 215-898-6081.
+Students with administrative or employment related grievances should contact the Office of the Vice Provost for University Life, 3611 Locust Walk, 215-898-6081.
 Students with grievances related to their appointment as a teaching assistant, research assistant, or graduate assistant should contact their Dean’s Office or the Vice Provost for Education 215-898-7225.